 Any concerns relating to potential data breaches are promptly investigated and risk assessed based on scale, assessment of numbers of people affected, sensitivity, nature of breach and likely impact.
-Dependant on the assessment, the incident may need escalation to the SIRO and IAO may be self-referred by WMFS to the Information Commissioners Office (ICO).
+Dependant on the assessment, the incident may need escalation to the SIRO and IAO and may be self-referred by WMFS to the Information Commissioners Office (ICO).
 The reporting, attempt to recover, investigation and learning phases of data breach incidents play a key role in the management of risk and improvement of internal controls.
+The introduction of the data protection feedback process also captures organisation learning and identifies improvements to prevent similar occurrences.